eoinkelly/notes/rails/book-the-rails-4-way.md

 ### Schema dumping

-`config.acitive_record.schema_format = :sql`

 When you run tests
-1. Rails dumps dev DB schema into `schema.rb` (using migrations API).
-Think of `schema.rb` as one big migration.
+1. Rails dumps the development DB schema into `schema.rb` (using migrations API).
+Think of `schema.rb` as a really big migration.
 2. Rails loads `schema.rb` into the test DB

 THis works great except when you have stuff in your dev DB that cannot be expressed with the Rails Migration API.
-If you do have custom stuff, you need to use SQL as the intermediate format i.e. replace `schema.rb` with `schema.sql`
+* If you do have custom stuff, you need to use SQL as the intermediate format i.e. replace `schema.rb` with `schema.sql`
+* If you choose SQL rails will use database specific SQL (so you can't dump from Postgres and expect it to work in MySQL).
+* You can so this by setting `config.active_record.schema_format = :sql` in an initializer file within `config/initializers`

 * `schema.rb` is the authorative source of your database *schema* (not data - it contains no data)

-good notes up to section 1.2, patchy after that. to do: finish this off
+# `config/environments/development.rb`

+* `config.cache_classes`

+If true Rails uses ruby `require` to do class loading If false Rails uses ruby `load` to do class loading

+* `require` loads and compiles the file once and then ruby caches the compiled output
+* `load` does not cache the compilation so will read the file every time it is referenced

+### Rails autoloading

+Why don't we have to use `require` statements in rails code?

+Ruby provides a callback mechanism for missing constants Rails hooks into this and runs a class loader routine to load a class based on naming converntions whenever ruby finds a missing constant
+* You can see the dirs that rails will search via `$LOAD_PATH` in console
+    * These are mostly
+    1. vendor/
+    2. lib/
+    3. sub dirs of app/
+    4. lib directory of your bundled gems

+### Eager loading

+* tells rails to try to load as many classes as possible into memory at boot time - not to wait for those classes to be required by a request
+* Rails 4 does not eager load classes in development or test (so the server boots quicker) but will do so in production

+Requests from localhost are the only ones which get more verbose errors (stacktrace etc.) but `config.consider_all_requests_local` will send the verbose errors to every client

+You can turn caching on to test it in development with `config.action_controller.perform_caching`

+QUESTION: how exactly does rails caching work?

+Configuring mail sending in development

+* Set `config.action_mailer.perform_deliveries = false` in development to have
+  email only be in your log file.

+You can turn off separate asset files in dev via `config.assets.debug = false` - this would be handy on slow dev machine
+* it stops sprokets from concatenating and minifying files

+### Rails & assets

+QUESTION: what does `config.serve_static_assets` do exactly? also `config.static_cache_control` ?

+* Rails 4 will throw an exception if you ask for an asset that has not been
+* precompiled

+up to 1.5.1